p-varmora/WebApp_UI_API_Automation/README.md

  ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ###API Tests

+/*

+Write the test that makes the post request to API mentionned in the user story.

+*/

 1. validate that for correct credentials provided in the payload below the API response code is 200 (OK)

+Automation Steps:

+1.create a rest client for Post Request

+2.hit the server with valid headers, end-point, and payLoad through restclient object

+3. strore the status code in variable and validate it with expected status code

 2.For the above use case, parse each json value in the response payload individually.
 Then validate the producttype attribute has value PERSONAL_LOAN

+1.create a rest client for Post Request

+2.hit the server with valid headers, end-point, and payLoad through restclient object

+3.strore the api response in string

+4.create jsonObject from string

+5.look for specific jsonArray for productType attribute

+6.fetch the productType attribute value and validate that it has value PERSONAL_LOAN

 3.Validate that in the initail POST request, if a different username is provided (that doesnt exist in our system)-the API response is a 401 (Unauthorized)

+1.create a rest client for Post Request

+2.hit the server with a different username is provided (that doesnt exist in our system through restclient object

+3. strore the status code in variable and validate it with expected status code

 -----------------------------------------------------------------------------------------------------------------------------------------------------------